 Well, it’s morning in Uganda.
 I’m writing quite informally to introduce my next few weeks of work, all of which will be presented in some way, shape or form on this blog.

-In quick summary, I received funding from the UW-Madison School of Journalism and Mass Communication this spring to participate in a six-week communications/reporting internship in Uganda.
-My position, beginning Monday, is in partnership with Save the Mothers, an international NGO committed to improving the health of mothers and babies.
+In quick summary, I received funding from the UW-Madison School of Journalism and Mass Communication this spring to participate in a six-week communications/reporting project in Uganda.
+My work, beginning Monday, is in partnership with Save the Mothers, an international NGO committed to improving the health of mothers and babies.

 While much of the content I produce over the following weeks will not be about me at all, I will do my best to mix in some personal reflection and–more than likely–humor related to my daily life to accompany the serious issues I will be reporting on.